 But searching and discovering are just the first hurdles to getting a government job.
 Understanding the government hiring process is critical to helping you advance in your public service career.
 Because once you find a position that interests you, it’s always a bit challenging to understand the actual job descriptions.

 Are you great at cost-benefit analysis or accounting?
 Narrow your job search by categories, like “budget analysis.”
-Maybe you’re a strong program manager and researcher: search for titles like “Program Analyst” or “Program Manager.”
+Maybe you’re a strong program manager and researcher: search for titles like “Program Analyst.”

 Then, identify what fits you best in terms of occupational series number.
 For example, if you’re a lawyer, see Series 0900.
 Budget accountant, check out Series 0500.
+The Office of Personnel and Management has a 200-handbook of occupational series and families to browse.
 Once you’ve narrowed down by job categories and titles, you’ll want to further refine your search by salary or pay grade.
 For grade series, this is the general breakdown.

 - GS-5 = Entry-level, straight out of college